Tips for processing & recalling information

 - Ask questions to confirm or clarify information.

-- Tape-record any important information or messages.
+- Voice-record any important information or messages using your mobile phone.

 - Link any new information to information you already know.